OWASP/ASVS/5.0/en/0x51-V51-OAuth2.md

 # V51 OAuth and OIDC

-This chapter describes and summarizes the [best current security practices](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#name-best-practices) for OAuth 2.0 as derived from its [RFC 6750](https://www.rfc-editor.org/info/rfc6750) and [6749](https://www.rfc-editor.org/info/rfc6749) for every OAuth implementor.
-OAuth became the standard for API protection and the basis for federated login using OpenID Connect.
-OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
-It enables clients to verify the identity of the end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.

-There are various different personas in the OAuth process, described in more detail in the terminology section below.
-The requirements in this chapter are structured based on those personas as requirements for one persona may not be relevant for a different persona.
+## Control Objective

+OAuth2 has become industry standard for delegating API authorization and also the basis for end-user authentication using OpenID Connect (OIDC), where OIDC is an identity layer on top of OAuth2.
+Thus, all OAuth2 verifications in this chapter also apply to OIDC, while OAuth2 can be used without OIDC verifications.

+OAuth was initially made for third-party access delegation but it is often nowadays used as a first-party solution, including as a replacement for session management.
+Due to the complexity, it may introduce the risk of overengineering and causing new security challenges.

+OAuth and OIDC are logic on top of web technologies and therefore general requirements from other chapters always apply and this chapter can not be taken out of context.
+This chapter addresses best current practices for OAuth2 and OIDC aligned with specifications found at <https://oauth.net/2/> and <https://openid.net/developers/specs/>.
+Even if RFCs are considered to be mature, they are being updated frequently.
+Thus, it is important to align with the latest versions when applying the requirements in this chapter, see the references sections for more details.

+Given the complexity of the area, it is vitally important for a secure OAuth or OIDC solution to use well-known industry standard authorization servers and apply the recommended security configuration.

 ## V51.1 Generic OAuth and OIDC security